AIQC-Hub/dmqclib/docs/source/how-to/quick_start.rst

 This guide demonstrates how to run the entire machine learning process with minimal configuration.

 .. note::
-   This is the digest version of the tutorial provided in the "Tutorical" section.
-See the Tutorial :doc:`../tutorial/quick_start` for more comprehensive explanations of the processes and usage.
+   This is a condensed version of the tutorial provided in the "Tutorial" section.
+See the :doc:`../tutorial/overview` for more comprehensive explanations.

 Objectives
 -----------------------------

-You will learn how to run all the three stages of ``dmqclib`` by creating stage-specific configuration files.
-This guide lets you create three classifiers: temp (temperature),  psal (salinity), and pres (pressure), to predict QC labels for the corresponding variables.
+You will learn how to run all three stages of ``dmqclib`` by creating stage-specific configuration files.
+This guide lets you create three classifiers for ``temp`` (temperature), ``psal`` (salinity), and ``pres`` (pressure) to predict QC labels for the corresponding variables.

 Installation
 -----------------------------